8 Best Workouts For Women With ADHD

 • Exercise in the morning to set a positive, energized tone for the day.

 • Don’t overdo it.
-Moderate exercise is more effective than rigorous exercise for ADHD women.
+Moderate exercise is more effective than rigorous exercise for women with ADHD.

 • The more complex the exercise, the better, so feel free to skip monotonous exercises like running on a treadmill.

 • Feel free to experiment.
-While experts may have differing opinions about the efficacy of one exercise over another, every ADHD person has their own unique challenges and finding what regimen works for you will help you stick to your new routine.
+While experts may have differing opinions about the efficacy of one exercise over another, every person with ADHD has their own unique challenges and finding what regimen works for you will help you stick to your new routine.
+If none of the following exercises appeal to you, try doing something active that you do enjoy, such as dancing, rock climbing, roller skating, or even using a hula hoop.

 From running and biking to yoga and surfing, there are a variety of exercises you can choose from to help manage your symptoms of ADHD.
 Here are eight of the top exercises we’ve found and what makes them impactful when it comes to the ADHD brain.